-So long as 'Strict liability' is invokable in electrocution case and as held in M.P.
+So long as 'Strict liability' is invokable in electrocution cases and as held in M.P.
 Electricity Board vs. Shail Kumari and others (supra), whether negligent or carelessness of the defendants are immaterial under the aegis of strict liability.
-Like in the instant case, I find that the defendants also committed negligence by not properly maintain the fencing and lacks to stuck up danger sign in that danger machine, they are therefore liable to pay compensation to the plaintiff in the instant case.
+Like in the instant case, I find that the defendants also committed negligence by not properly maintain the fencing as it remains some holes in the corner and lacks to stuck up danger notice and sign in that danger machine, they are therefore liable to pay compensation to the plaintiff in the instant case.